volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-to-choose.md

 It allows for a great SEO, quick first render, and good speed when browsing the website.

-But that is the topic for the next article, so stay tuned!
+But that is the topic for the next article, so stay tuned.